PhilipYip1988/python-notebooks/.ipynb_checkpoints/readme-checkpoint.md

 # Python Tutorials

+This is a repository of Python tutorials that give an overview of the Python programming language, commonly used Python standard libraries, commonly used datascience libraries numpy, pandas and matplotlib as well as Anaconda/Miniconda and the conda package manager.
+The tutorials will also cover IPython and the Jupyter ecosystem, particularly focusing on the JupyterLab 4 IDE.
+The tutorials are in the form of markdown files or interactive Python notebooks.
+Please feel free to star, share and fork this repository.

+## Python Installation

 The Anaconda 2023-09 Data Science Python Distribution contains Python and Python Standard Modules, the conda package manager, relatively modern versions of the datascience libraries such as numpy, pandas and matplotlib, Python IDEs such as Spyder and JupyterLab.
 It also includes Python linters such as pylint, flake8 and pyflakes and Python formatters such as autopep8, isort and black which can greatly help improve code quality.
 Miniconda is a bootstrap version of Anaconda and allows the use of the conda package manager to create Python Environments.
 The instructions below will equally apply to Miniconda.

-## Python Installation

 Anaconda can be installed on Windows: